-To minimize exposure due to market volatility, the MFA borrows only in Canadian dollar denominations and matches the timing of funding on client loans to the issuances of market debentures.
-The MFA sets lending rates on loans to cover the cash flow requirement on associated funding debentures.
-For clients with loan terms that extend beyond the maturity of the related debenture(s), a refinancing interest rate risk exists.
+To minimize exposure due to market volatility, the MFA borrows in Canadian dollar denominations only and matches the timing of funding on client loans to the issuances of market debentures.
+The MFA sets lending rates on loans to cover the cash flow requirements of associated funding debentures.
+For clients with loan terms that extend beyond the maturity of the related debenture(s), an interest rate refinancing risk exists.
 At the time of refinancing, the MFA will reset the lending rate on remaining loans in relation to the rate on the new issuance of debt.